How to Hire a Car Abroad

 Comparison and Booking

 Hiring anything from a small car to a big van is possible.
 Naturally, the better car you wish to hire, the higher the price.
 That's why the first task is to decide the car size you wish to hire.
 A small car may be enough if you travel alone or with someone.
 A bigger car is more suitable when the whole family is with you.
-However, as studies prove, bigger cars are safer than smaller ones in collisions.
+However, as studies have proven, larger cars are safer than smaller ones in collisions.
 Large vehicles weigh more and have longer hoods and bigger crush zones, giving them an advantage in frontal crashes.

 A small car is more practical if you intend to drive in the mountains.